 If you engage a real estate agent, your agent typically will hold an open house for other agents, asking what they think the price should be.
 The collective wisdom of real-estate professionals who know your market can be valuable.

-Have you had a home that sat on the market too long or sparked a bidding war?
+Have you recently sold a home?
 Share your experience in comments below or on our Facebook page.